URL path: Index page // Protein C Activity, Plasma

 22€

-Measurement of plasma C protein activity is used to investigate patients with congenital or acquired C protein deficiency as well as in patients with a severe family history or in patients who have already experienced a thromboembolic episode.
+Plasma C protein activity is used to investigate patients with congenital or acquired C protein deficiency, patients with a severe family history, and patients who have already experienced a thromboembolic episode.

 More information

-Activated protein C is found in plasma, is a glycoprotein dependent on vitamin K and acts as an anticoagulant by inhibiting coagulation factors V and XIII.
+Activated protein C is found in plasma, is a glycoprotein dependent on vitamin K, and acts as an anticoagulant by inhibiting coagulation factors V and XIII.
 Protein C was first identified in the early 1980s.
-60% of protein C is bound to a complement protein and is converted to its activated functional form by the action of a protease, and its activity is enhanced by a cofactor, S protein.
+60% of protein C is bound to a complement protein and is converted to its activated functional form by the action of a protease.
+A cofactor, S protein, enhances its activity.

 Protein C deficiency can be congenital or acquired.

-Congenital deficiency of protein C is an inherited, dominant type of autosomal thrombophilia, responsible for 3-5% of cases of venous thrombosis.
-Congenital deficiency can manifest either as reduced levels of protein C or as resistance to protein C, despite its normal levels.
-Patients with homozygous deficiencies usually die as a result of thrombosis during their first year of life.
+Congenital protein C deficiency is an inherited, dominant type of autosomal thrombophilia responsible for 3-5% of venous thrombosis cases.
+It can manifest either as reduced levels of protein C or as resistance to protein C despite its normal levels.
+Patients with homozygous deficiencies usually die of thrombosis during their first year of life.
 Patients with heterozygous protein C deficiency often have thromboembolic episodes of venous thrombosis, such as deep vein thrombosis or pulmonary embolism, at an early age.

 Acquired protein C deficiency is observed in acute respiratory distress syndrome, diffuse intravascular coagulation, hemolytic uremic syndrome, liver disease, infection, postoperative conditions, and vitamin K deficiency.
-Protein deficiency is responsible for a much higher percentage of venous than arterial thrombosis.
-The factor V Leiden mutation is a molecular defect in factor V, making it resistant to anticoagulant activation by protein C. It is an important cause of deep vein thrombosis as this mutation occurs in 5% of the population.
+Protein deficiency is responsible for much more venous than arterial thrombosis.
+The factor V Leiden mutation is a molecular defect in factor V that makes it resistant to anticoagulant activation by protein C. This mutation is an essential cause of deep vein thrombosis, occurring in 5% of the population.

 Possible Interpretations of Pathological Values